DraconDev/rusti/tasks.md

 ## TODO

 -   ???
 The css interop is a persisting problem that needs to be fixed, i dont want tailwind or inline styles cause that leads to hard to read code, so either we have css or style tags, but not both
--   this does raise question about the
+-   this does raise question about the script inclusion too,

 ##